Lorraine Bayly

-Lorraine Daphne Bayly AM (born 16 January 1937) is an Australian retired actress of film, television and theatre, narrator, presenter, singer, dancer, pianist and theatre director, stage manager and writer.
+Lorraine Daphne Bayly (16 January 1937 – 28 February 2026) was an Australian actress in film, television and theatre, narrator, puppeteer, presenter, singer, dancer, pianist, theatre director, stage manager and writer.

-Bayly has been a performer since she was a child, and became a professional actress in 1954, having started as a theatre performer.
-She is perhaps best known to small screen audiences for her soap opera roles, especially in the World War II period-piece drama The Sullivans as matriarch Grace Sullivan, as well as roles in legal drama Carson's Law as Jennifer Carson and briefly in serial Neighbours as Faye Hudson, the sister of patriarch Doug Willis played by Terence Donovan.

-She is well-known also for having been a presenter of children's television series Play School as an original presenter in 1966 until 1978.
+Bayly was a performer since she was a child, and became a professional actress in 1954, having started in theatre.
+She was perhaps best known to small-screen audiences for her roles in the drama The Sullivans as Grace Sullivan, the legal drama Carson's Law as Jennifer Carson and the soap opera Neighbours as Faye Hudson.
+She was well known also for children's series Play School, having been an original presenter from 1966 until 1978.